 Do you need a solution to this problem?
 I will give you the answer to it that you should buy an angle grinder that has variable speed settings.
 It will allow you to select between different speed ranges and optimize the tool.

 Moreover, to make things better, if you do not have access to such a feature, invest in one that has a speed range worth handling for you.

 The wattage indicates the level of power of the grinder.
 Speaking generally, tools with a higher power are also faster but I disagree with that because that is not really the case.
-It doesn’t mean if the wattage is higher than the motor will also withstand the excessive friction, heavy use and any other form of situational stress.
+It doesn’t mean if the wattage is higher then the motor will also withstand excessive friction, heavy use, and any other form of situational stress.

 When you are working, you would want a tool that has a speed of 10,000 rotations per minute, but you don’t want that to kick in straight up.
 If that will be the case, it will straight up mess your precision.
 I think a slow start mode is safe and will ease you into using the power of your grinder.

-Tools that are ergonomic are comfortable to use.
-They also prevent you from long term stresses and injuries such as carpal tunnel syndrome and inflammation.
+Ergonomic tools are comfortable to use.
+They also prevent you from long-term stresses and injuries such as carpal tunnel syndrome and inflammation.

 Every tool comes in contact with dust and it is very common for the angle grinder as well.
 Not only do they kick tons of dust, but the design is such that the grinder is fully covered in it.
-People who are unlucky, the dust can get trapped in the inner workings and destroy it.
+Unlucky people, the dust can get trapped in the inner workings and destroy it.
 So, for this very reason, some of the grinders are dust resistant.
 There is either a particular design or a seal that helps in preventing dust from blocking the funnels and ruining the tool’s motor.